theSlimeChive/thePark/README.md

 With that this wonderful piece came about.

 ## Technologies Used:
 React, React-Router-DOM, React-Bootstrap, Axios, SASS, and Figma.
-Deployed on Netlify!
+[Figma File]https://github.com/knottyChive/thePark Deployed on Netlify!

 ## How it went: